ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

  https://ssh-api-url/key/export | jq -r '.["authorized_keys"]'
 ```

-The `[]group` array is used to add groups to our query `[]add` to simply add person and `[]label` lets us filter for specific labels.
+The `[]group` array is used to add groups to our query `[]add` to simply add persons and `[]label` lets us filter for specific labels.
-I added the `raw` attribute to be able to get the keys as a data block instead of getting every key via a seperate JSON structure.
+I added the `raw` attribute to be able to get the keys as a data block instead of getting every key via a separate JSON structure.

 which is just a difference between:
 ```